dmlc/gluon-nlp/README.rst

    <h3 align="center">

-Gluon NLP: Your Choice for Deep Learning for NLP
+Gluon NLP: Your Choice of Deep Learning for NLP

 .. raw:: html